 The Saugerties Free Food Program is a network of gardens that are overseen by The Underground Center (UGC).
-This project is designed to be an educational experience for the young people involved, and a model of how we can grow food locally and sustainably and ensure food security for all of our residents.
+This project is designed to be an educational experience for the young people involved, and a model of how we can grow food locally and sustainably to ensure food security and food justice for all of our residents.

 How it works

-Our work is split between a community garden created from a previously empty lot in town (Re:seed Saugerties), and a small scale farm at the UGC site.
+Our work is split between a community garden created from a previously empty lot in town (Re:seed Saugerties), an off-grid farm at the UGC site, and a network of “lawns to gardens” called the Raised Bed Initiative throughout town. .
 The summer interns and apprentices at the Underground Center collaborate with the Saugerties Boys & Girls Club to create and maintain these gardens.
 The young people involved gain experience farming in various conditions and learn how to grow, harvest and cook a diverse and delicious local diet.
 As we share what we learn, this cooperative growing system can be adopted by homes and organizations in Saugerties as a viable alternative to our environmentally destructive and expensive commercial agriculture system.

 - Educating people in Saugerties about food security, food justice and the value of healthy food.

 - Training local youth to be leaders in building sustainable food infrastructure in Saugerties.